pion/webrtc/examples/rtp-to-webrtc/README.md

 A video should start playing in your browser above the input boxes.

 Congrats, you have used Pion WebRTC!
 Now start building something cool

+## Dealing with broken/lossy inputs
+Pion WebRTC also provides a [SampleBuilder](https://pkg.go.dev/github.com/pion/webrtc/v3@v3.0.4/pkg/media/samplebuilder).
+This consumes RTP packets and returns samples.
+It can be used to re-order and delay for lossy streams.
+You can see its usage in this example in [e4da70](https://github.com/pion/webrtc/commit/e4da709754639871266ca5e2cc2f945178caeb12).

+Currently it isn't working with H264, but is useful for VP8 and Opus.
+See [#1652](https://github.com/pion/webrtc/issues/1652) for the status of fixing for H264.